robenkleene/design-references/houdini/houdini-network-editor.md

 ## Promote Parameter

-The usual way to promote a parameter is to middle mouse button click the parameter and choose `Promote Parameter`, but you can also promote the parameter by selecting the node and clicking the gear icon to the right of the parameter in the properties panel and choosing `Promote Parameter`.
+The usual way to promote a parameter is to middle mouse button click the parameter and choose `Promote Parameter`, but you can also promote the parameter by selecting the node and clicking the gear icon to the right of the parameter in the properties panel and choosing `Promote Parameter` (or just control-click the gear icon).

 ## Notes